ashwu11/slap-jack-mania/README.md

 - You can locate my visual component by starting the application.
 - You can save the state of my application by clicking the 'Store Data' button when a game ends.
 - You can reload the state of my application by clicking the 'Load Game' button when the application starts.

+# Phase 4: Task 3
+If I had more time to work on the project, I would add a method in the CardDeck class that can return a list of cards that have been played in the game so far.
+Doing this will remove the association arrow between the Game class and the Card class, which improves cohesion.
+Instead of keeping track of a list of cards throughout the Game class, I would instead delegate that task to CardDeck and make it their responsibility since CardDeck must already have an association to the Card class as it represents a deck of cards.

+Furthermore, the code in the Game class is quite long and many aspects can be refactored to make it shorter and more readable.
+An example is the duplication of the cardCountInt and cardCount.
+They work in tandem and changes to one must be reflected in the other, so this can be refactored by adjusting the code so that it is possible to remove one of these variables.
+This will reduce coupling since it is difficult to maintain both of them at the same time and make sure they are aligned with the same Card.Value.

+Another design aspect I wish to change is using a hashmap for the Leaderboard class to represent a collection of accounts instead of using an array list.
+I believe this fits the methods in the code better and the functionality that I was looking for in that class.
+For instance, I would be able to quickly locate an account by their username instead of looping through the list to find it, which might be more useful for the class.